-If you are interested in: media, partnerships, volunteering, advocacy, or any other general enquiries, please contact us here:Email: [email protected]
+If you are interested in media, partnerships, volunteering, advocacy, or any other general enquiries, please contact us on (03) 7036 9400 or by email at [email protected]

-We will get back to you within five business days of receiving your email or web enquiry.
+We will get back to you within five business days of receiving your email.

-We are a small team so we are not set up to assist with urgent matters.
+We are a small team and cannot assist with urgent matters.
 If you need urgent legal help, please contact Victoria Legal Aid on 1300 792 387.

 What happens next?

-A member of the LGBTIQ Legal Service team will contact you for more information about your enquiry or legal issue.
-This can take anywhere from 10 to 30 minutes, depending on your situation, and will take place during business hours.
-We may ask you for personal details and more information about your legal issue including, where relevant, details of other people involved.
-This information is used to figure out if you are eligible for our services and how we can best assist you.
+A member of the LGBTIQ Legal Service team will contact you for more information.
+This will take place during business hours.
+We will ask you for personal details and more information about your legal issue including, where relevant, details of other people involved.
+This information is used to determine if you are eligible for our services and how we can best assist you.

-If we determine that we are unable to provide advice or other assistance, we will provide you with the contact details of another service that may be able to help you.
+If we cannot help you, we will try and provide you with the contact details of another service that may be able to help.

 Legal advice appointments

-Appointments for legal advice can be over the phone, via video chat or in-person at one of our partner organisations in the Melbourne CBD area.
-You may be asked to email or bring relevant documents with you to make the most out of your appointment.
+Appointments for legal advice are currently over the phone.
+You may be asked to email relevant documents to us before your appointment.

 All appointments are free